Answers to some of the common questions asked about NAIF, what we do and how we operate.

 - Have an Indigenous engagement Strategy.

 NAIF was provided with an initial $5 billion of capital by the Commonwealth Government.
-Across northern Australia as a whole, NAIF has at July 2021 made financing commitments of $3.1 billion to projects in northern Australia.
-These projects are forecast to generate $15 billion in economic impact and support more than 10,000 jobs (during construction and operations).
+This was increased to $7 billion in January 2022.
+Across northern Australia as a whole, NAIF has at March 2022 made financing commitments of $3.3 billion to projects in northern Australia.
+These projects are forecast to generate $25 billion in economic impact and support more than 12,500 jobs (during construction and operations).

 We work with project proponents to offer a range of flexible financing products on commercial terms.